 Reason 1: Return on Investment

-Businesses that employ individuals with diverse abilities tap into talent pools and enhance their workforce.
+Businesses that employ individuals with diverse abilities tap into talent different pools and enhance their workforce.
 These opportunities translate into lower costs, higher revenues, and increased profits.

 INCREASE REVENUES